 crazy for kraut!

-As part of the Replenish community, you know that we’re dedicated to the health of your good gut bacteria.
+As part of the Functional Nutrition Alliance community (FxNA), you know that we’re dedicated to the health of your good gut bacteria.
 We’re a bunch of microbiome mavens over here!

 You also already know that your bacteria sets the stage for every single health situation you may encounter – whether it’s your focus and drive, your digestive wellness or your immune function.

 But why are we so crazy for kraut?

 Sauerkraut, along with other fermented foods such as kimchi, pickles, kefir, miso and more, have been staples of the human diet throughout time.
 Without knowing it, our ancestors were eating to shift their microbiome, and therefore their health, for the better.